marc2k3/fb2k-component/README.md

 %front_cover_bytes% (raw image size)
 ```

 Note that database records are attached to the `%path%` of each file so if files are renamed or moved, associated data will be orphaned and the files will need re-scanning.
+Like `foo_playcount`, database records have a lifetime of 4 weeks if they are not included in the `Media Library` or playlist.

 Use the right click on any library/playlist selection to scan or clear existing info.